 Many universities and colleges already include investment in collaborative activity in their access agreements and we strongly encourage you to do so wherever possible.
 Such activity could include working collaboratively with other institutions to explain the value of higher education to potential students from under-represented groups, or work around curricular choices which can be crucial in ensuring that both young people and adult learners are well informed when making their qualification and subject choices for GCSE or equivalent and beyond.

 You may include the cost of these collaborative activities as part of your access agreement spend and you should include in your access agreement clear information on the collaborative activities you have in place, or that are in development, including listing the institutions or networks where you have formal collaborations.

 We always take your collaborative efforts into account when assessing your progress in achieving the targets you have set yourself and we encourage you to set collaborative targets.

-The Higher Education Funding Council for England (HEFCE) is funding the development of national networks for collaborative outreach (NNCOs), to support collaborative approaches to delivering outreach to all state-funded secondary schools and colleges, and a national tracking system called the Higher Education Access Tracker (HEAT) for students involved in widening participation activity.
+The Higher Education Funding Council for England (HEFCE) is funding the development of the national collaborative outreach programme (NCOP), to support collaborative approaches to delivering outreach activity in geographical areas where higher education participation of young people is low, and a national tracking system called the Higher Education Access Tracker (HEAT) for students involved in widening participation activity.

-What highly selective institutions will need to consider
+What higher tariff institutions will need to consider

-If your institution is highly selective, we strongly encourage you to explore how collaborative outreach might address the particular issues you face around subject choice and higher aspirations.
-Specific collaborative arrangements with other selective institutions may help you to ensure regional or national coverage.
+If your institution is higher tariff, we strongly encourage you to explore how collaborative outreach might address particular barriers around subject choice, aspirations and attainment.
+Collaborative arrangements with other similar institutions may help you to ensure regional or national coverage.